tombousso/sJava/README.md

     10: istore_1
     11: return

 Instructions 0 and 1 push 5 and 3 onto the stack.
 Then the if_icmple instruction will determine that 5 is not less than or equal to 3 and so it will **not** jump to instruction 9.
-Therefore a one (true) will be pushed onto the stack and the goto will skip over instruction 9, which pushes a zero (false), into instruction 10 which stores true in a the variable.
+Therefore a one (true) will be pushed onto the stack and the goto will skip over instruction 9, which pushes a zero (false), into instruction 10 which stores true in a, the variable.

+The define above is equivalent to:

+    (define a (if (> 5 3) true false))

-Notice that the opposite comparison is used (less than or equal to instead of greater than).
+Notice that the opposite comparison is used in the bytecode (less than or equal to instead of greater than).
 If you're wondering why, consider:

-    if (5 > 3) {
-        System.out.println("Hello world");
-    }
+    (if (> 5 3)
+        (System:out:println "Hello world")
+    )

 and the Java bytecode (shortened):